nischhal-hub/Blackticles/README.md

 - 💅 **Tailwind CSS** (or your choice of styling framework)
 - 🔄 **React Router** (for navigation)
 - 🔥 **Express/Node** (for backend, authentication, and database)
-- Backend made by Our beloved [BIPIN dai](https://github.com/Bipin-3421) 🖤
+- Backend made by Our beloved [BIPIN aka LEE dai](https://github.com/Bipin-3421) 🖤
 ---

 ## 🤝 Contributing